Armenia–Azerbaijan relations in the Eurovision Song Contest

-Conflicts between Armenia and Azerbaijan first appeared in 2006, when Azerbaijani media criticized the event's website for listing Nagorno-Karabakh as the birthplace of Armenia's first representative, André, as it was part of the Azerbaijan SSR at the time.
-Conflicts notably escalated throughout the : during the semi-finals, Azerbaijani officials objected to the depiction of the Nagorno-Karabakh monument We Are Our Mountains during an introductory video for the Armenian entry.
-Armenia responded during the finals by displaying multiple images of the monument whilst presenting its results.
-Following the contest, reports emerged that Azerbaijan's state broadcaster had tampered with its feed of the broadcast to censor the Armenian entry, and that the Azerbaijani government was interrogating citizens who voted for Armenia, accusing them of being unpatriotic and a threat to security.
-Following an inquiry, Azerbaijan was fined by the European Broadcasting Union (EBU) for breaching the privacy of voters.
+Conflicts between Armenia and Azerbaijan first appeared in 2006, when Azerbaijani media criticised the event's website for listing Nagorno-Karabakh as the birthplace of Armenia's first representative, André, as it was part of the Azerbaijan SSR at the time.
+Conflicts notably escalated throughout the : during the semi-finals, İTV objected to the depiction of the Nagorno-Karabakh monument We Are Our Mountains during the introductory video for the Armenian entry.
+AMPTV responded during the final by displaying multiple images of the monument whilst presenting the Armenian voting.
+Following the contest, reports emerged that İTV had tampered with its feed of the broadcast to censor the Armenian entry, and that the Azerbaijani government was interrogating citizens who voted for Armenia, accusing them of being unpatriotic and a threat to security.
+Following an inquiry, İTV was fined by the European Broadcasting Union (EBU) for breaching the privacy of voters.